CGJennings/se3docs/docs/um-release-notes.md

 #### New generic card types

 Previously, Strange Eons included generic components for tokens and decks (and thus boards), but nothing for creating cards.
 This meant that new users couldn’t play around with it without installing at least one extension.
 This version adds over a dozen “generic” card types in sizes commonly offered by card printing services.
 Each type offers the same features: title and body text, a portrait, and the ability to customize design elements like the card’s background graphics.
 They strike a balance between simplicity and flexibility, and are perfect for quickly creating basic designs without having to create a plug-in.
+The built-in tuck box sizes have been updated to include a size preset for each generic card type.

 #### Cloud fonts